CiscoUcs/UCS-Terraform/README.md

 ## Overview of solution

 The major goal of this project is to be able to Create, Read, Update & Destroy different kind of resources in UCS, from Service Profiles to Boot Policies, Network Policies, Service Profile Templates, etc. For such purpose we have made a Terraform provider.
-Visit [Terraform's official website](https://terraform.io) for more information on what exactly terraform it and how it works.
+Visit [Terraform's official website](https://terraform.io) for more information on what exactly terraform is and how it works.

 On a feature level, this will allow the user to: